 It’s pretty obvious that we humans do compare ourselves with others no matter if we are a student or a professional.
 But during your student life, you tend to compete with others and such competitions lead you to suffer an existential crisis that ranks on the top of complexes that one person, especially students come across.

 What is meant by the existential crisis?

 Or how Existential Crisis worsens a student’s mental health and what can we do to overcome this to sooth it away?

 Existential Crisis can be marked as a state of mind when one makes his existence “questionable”.
 In simple words, when a person feels his life has no meaning, no purpose, and they have zero worth in other’s life, it means that the person is facing an existential crisis.
 Such an existential crisis can be remarked as the anxiety or depression one feels while coping up with the chaos of his/her life.

 (Indeed, anxiety and depression are the two major symptoms of disturbed mental health)

-Simply, being a student and getting an education in some educational setting, we come across many people.
+Simply, being a student, we come across many people.
 Some of which are our mates, fellows, teachers or other staff members.
 Moreover, there are some other people that are part of our lives such as our parents, siblings, relatives, our neighbors, street friends or any other whom we come in contact within our life.
 All of these people have some effect on our lives, milder or stronger.

 Yes, all those people that are a part of our life from our friends, fellows, teachers to our family do affect our lives in either a positive or negative way.
 It all depends on our mentors who have to guide us to shape our minds while coping up with the negativities that people shed in our lives.
 The negative effect or influence of such beings can lead one to go through an existential crisis.